|

 scheduled huge meet and greet parties that

-allowed students from different classes and
+allowed students from classes on

 different nights of the